IABTechLab/uid2docs/api/v2/guides/google-ss-integration.md

 # Google Ad Manager Secure Signals Integration Guide

-This guide covers integration steps for publishers using UID2 with the Google Ad Manager **secure signals** feature (previously known as **encrypted signals from publishers**, ESP).
+This guide covers integration steps for publishers using UID2 with the Google Ad Manager **secure signals** feature (previously known as **encrypted signals for publishers**, ESP).
 It includes the following sections:

 * [Overview](#overview)
 * [Allow Secure Signal Sharing](#allow-secure-signal-sharing)